tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 FormatJs is a set of i18n tools used in JS projects.
 They maintain the [ICU Message Formater port for JS](https://formatjs.io/docs/intl-messageformat).
 Which we also use in Tolgee to format the messages.
-They have integrations into [React](https://formatjs.io/docs/react-intl) and [Vue](https://formatjs.io/docs/vue-intl).
+They have integrations for [React](https://formatjs.io/docs/react-intl) and [Vue](https://formatjs.io/docs/vue-intl).

 ### i18next (JS, React)